 Dr. Wayne Dyer recommends that we study and replicate the lives of people who have discovered the meaning of their lives.
 For example, we can read the biographies of people we admire the most, explore how they lived and what motivated them to stay the course in difficult times.

-We must act as if we are living the life we are supposed to live, even though what we call “the meaning of life” is not quite clear in our mind.
+We must act as if we are living the life we are supposed to live, even though what we call “the meaning of life” is not quite clear in our minds.
 Finally, what happens to us must be seen as an opportunity to break with routine and move us closer to our purpose.

 We must meditate to keep in touch with our purpose.
 For this, we can use the Japa technique and silently ask our Source to guide us in fulfilling our destiny.